top of page

 Be Your Future Self Now: The Science of Intentional Transformation

-—Dr. Bejamin Hardy
+—Dr. Benjamin Hardy

 The Second Machine Age: Work, Progress, and Prosperity in a Time of Brilliant Technologies